Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.

-    -n
-      Alias of --no-prompt.
-    --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+    --activate

+		Switch the current space to the newly created one.
+		Done by default.

+    --auditor

+		Add yourself to the new space, as auditor.
+		By request.

+    --developer

+		Add yourself to the new space, as developer.
+		Done by default.

     --manager

 		Add yourself to the new space, as manager.
 		Done by default.

-    -t
-      Alias of --trace.
+    --no-activate
+      Complementary alias of --activate.
+    --no-auditor
+      Complementary alias of --auditor.
     --no-developer
       Complementary alias of --developer.
-    --auditor

-		Add yourself to the new space, as auditor.
-		By request.

-    -o
-      Alias of --organization.
-    --noprompt
-      Alias of --no-prompt.
+    --no-manager
+      Complementary alias of --manager.
+    --no-prompt

+	    Disable interactive queries.

     --no-trace
       Complementary alias of --trace.
-    --target

-	    The once-off target to use for the current operation.

-    --no-auditor
-      Complementary alias of --auditor.
-    --activate

-		Switch the current space to the newly created one.
-		Done by default.

-    --token

-	    The once-off authentication token to use for the current operation.

     --non-interactive
+      Alias of --no-prompt.
+    --noprompt
       Alias of --no-prompt.
     --organization